Irish Journal: Origin in a series of newspaper articles

-Irish Journal consists of 18 short chapters, that are at best loosely connected and describe the author's experiences on Achill Island and other parts of Ireland.
+Irish Journal consists of 18 short chapters, that are at most loosely connected and describe the author's experiences on Achill Island and in other parts of Ireland.
 Most chapters of the book are based on individual articles ("Irish Impressions") that had been published from 1954 onwards in a German newspaper, Frankfurter Allgemeine Zeitung.
 From an early date onwards, there were intentions to eventually transform these articles into a book.
 For the book a considerable number of articles were shortened and rewritten into a first-person narrative.
 Moreover, some chapters were newly created, of which the first one (Arrival I) is the most noteworthy.

 Importance of the newly created first chapter

-The first chapter (Arrival I) carefully sets the tone for the entire book.
-It prepares the reader for the immersion into a different world and already touches on important recurring themes like religion, poverty and emigration, and a culture of drinking and caring.
-However, it also illustrates that not everything is always is as genuine as it seems to be on first sight.
-An emigrant woman who openly confesses that she no longer believes in God also makes clear that she would never dare not to go to church when she visits her family back in Ireland.
-This situation is referred to in later chapters as a warning that there might be more than meets the eye.
-Such reflections are not included in the original newspaper articles and might reflect the author's more sophisticated encounter of the country over the years.
+The first chapter (Arrival I) sets the tone for the entire book.
+It prepares the reader for immersion into a different world, and touches on important recurring themes like religion, poverty and emigration, and cultures of drinking and caring.
+However, it also illustrates that not everything is always as genuine as it seems to be on first sight.
+For example, an emigrant woman who openly confesses that she no longer believes in God also makes clear that she would never dare not to go to church when she visits her family back in Ireland.
+This situation is referred to in later chapters as a warning that there might be more to some situations than meets the eye.
+Such reflections are not included in the original newspaper articles, and might reflect the author's more sophisticated encounter of the country over the years.